-Now, as long as you have an interest in your company’s target market, you can learn more about it through a business plan.
 A business plan contains all the necessary details needed to start a business.
-All businesses start with an idea and a business plan, whether it be business plan for interior design or an engineering consulting business plan.
+All businesses start with an idea and a business plan, be it a business plan for interior design or an engineering consulting business plan.

 A business plan will help you figure out all the requirements you need to fulfill to start a viable business.
 You can learn about the structure of a business plan online.
 You can also go through sample business plans related to your niche to learn all the details.
-You can learn how to write a business plan for interior design by going through the sample we’ve provided below as well.
+You can also learn how to write a business plan for interior design by going through the sample we’ve provided below.

 2.1 About the Business